axcheron/crestron_getsudopwd/README.md

 On Crestron **TSW-X60** < 2.001.0037.001 and **MC3** < 1.502.0047.00, the passwords for special sudo accounts may be calculated using information accessible to those with regular user privileges.
 Attackers could decipher these passwords, which may allow them to execute hidden API calls and escape the CTP console sandbox environment with elevated privileges.

 The Crestron Toolbox Protocol (CTP) can be connected to by accessing port **41795** on the TSW-XX60 device.
-Then, you can use thh `estat` command to get the MAC address of the device:
+Then, you can use the `estat` command to get the MAC address of the device:

 ```bash
 $ nc -C w.x.y.z 41795